When Questions Arise

-A relative or a person with whom the child resides may apply for access to the child without having first seeking permission of the Court to do so.
+A relative or a person with whom the child resides may apply for access to the child without having first sought permission from the Court to do so.
 The Court may seek the views of the child on the application for access.

 - a spouse or civil partner of the parent who has shared responsibility with the parent for the child’s day-to-day care for more than two years;

-Custody may be granted jointly to a parent and to one of the person specified in categories 2, 3 or 4 above.
+Custody may be granted jointly to a parent and to one of the persons specified in categories 2, 3 or 4 above.
 In this case, the Court may specify the child’s residential arrangements where they have not been agreed with the parents and the person being granted custody.
-It may also specify the contact which the child will have with a parent where the child’s residential arrangements involve the child living apart from the parent for any period.
+It may also specify the contact that the child will have with a parent where the child’s residential arrangements involve the child living apart from that parent for any period.

-If a Court decides that a care order or a supervision order may be needed in respect of the child, it may adjourn proceedings and make directions under the Child Care Act 1991 in relation to issuing of a care order or supervision order in relation to the child.
+If a Court decides that a care order or a supervision order may be needed in respect of the child, it may adjourn proceedings and make directions under the Child Care Act 1991 in relation to issuing of a care order or supervision order in respect of the child.

 A separation agreement is not invalidated by reason only of providing that one parent is to give up custody of the child to the other.
 This provision now applies to separation agreements made by same-sex couples as well as to opposite-sex couples.

-- the person who has denied custody or access be required to reimburse the parent or guardian for any expenses incurred;
+- the parent who has denied the other custody or access be required to reimburse that parent or guardian for any expenses incurred;

-The power of the Court to vary or terminate an enforcement order relating to custody or access is confirmed.
+The power of the Court to vary or terminate an enforcement order relating to custody or access has been confirmed.